IndudiniThennakoon/SE4050-DL/README.md

    - Note: `output[2]` is a dictionary containing the L2 distance between the target image encoding and the database embeddings of other images.

 ## NOTE:
--The `weights.zip` file is not added to the repository.
+- The `weights.zip` file is not added to the repository.
 Please download it using the [provided drive link](https://drive.google.com/drive/folders/1IExxks0GFQCCj6z8Wh0lWxW7NRndclZS?usp=sharing)
--The images of `Indudini Thennakoon` and `Madhusha Silva` have been added to the images folder.
+- The images of `Indudini Thennakoon` and `Madhusha Silva` have been added to the images folder.
--The answer sheet, including screenshots for Task 6 to Task 8, is in the `IT21170966_labsheet3_Answer.docx` word document.
+- The answer sheet, including screenshots for Task 6 to Task 8, is in the `IT21170966_labsheet3_Answer.docx` word document.
--The modified notebook is available in the repository.
+- The modified notebook (`Face_Recognition_for_the_Happy_House_v2.ipynb`) is available in the repository.